 Across the globe, organizations are waking up to the power of artificial intelligence (AI).
-Even before ChatGPT, the technology was starting to move from being an early adopter buzzword to something capable of effecting business transformation for the corporate masses.
+Even before ChatGPT, the technology was starting to move from being an early adopter buzzword to something capable of affecting business transformation for the corporate masses.
 The market for AI software, hardware and services is expected to hit yet another milestone – $500bn in value – by 2024, thanks to impressive double-digit growth.
 Yet however they’re deployed to drive business success, AI services are only as strong as the data that powers them.

 The power of AI

-A third output from AI tools – and perhaps the one business leaders are most excited about – revolves around decision making.
+A third output from AI tools – and perhaps the one business leaders are most excited about – revolves around decision-making.
 By applying the right algorithms to large datasets, companies can generate insight with which to make more successful decisions.
 For example, they can forecast multiple market scenarios to help predict stock levels, customer sentiment and pricing sensitivity – and adjust strategy accordingly.
 This will be an increasingly critical driver of agility – especially in times of tremendous business uncertainty and macro-economic volatility.

 Some AI security basics